Vital Circuit: A Tour of Silicon Valley Historic Sites

 Cupertino, CA 95014

 But Jobs was never an easy man to get along with.
-A little more than a year later, Jobs lost the support of the company’s directors and was fired from the company he founded.
+A little more than a year later, Jobs lost the support of the company’s directors and was fired from the company he had founded.
 For the next twelve years, he flourished as the founder of NEXT Computers and as a top executive at Pixar animation studios.
 When he returned to Apple in 1997, the company was floundering.
-They had moved their Research and Development department to Infinite Loop in Cupertino in 1993, but when Jobs returned, he also moved the executive headquarters to this 32 acre campus and Apple once again took off, reaching $108 billion in sales in 2011.
+They had moved their Research and Development department to Infinite Loop in Cupertino in 1993, but when Jobs returned, he also moved the executive headquarters to this 32 acre campus, and Apple once again took off, reaching $108 billion in sales by 201, the year he died.

 451 University Ave,